 Imagine a world where every flavor of the rainbow is yours for the choosing.
 They say variety is the spice of life, and Symbol (2009), directed by Hitoshi Matsumoto gives you a free ride all the way until the end.

 The first act of the movie starts with the man’s arrival in the room.
 With the push of a button, a toothbrush is delivered to him by his guardian angels.
-Puzzled, the man tries his luck to have even more random things appear from thin air.
-Chopsticks overfill the room, an all-you-can-eat sushi buffet, designer vases, fun toys, rope, to even more things thrown into the mix like a thrift shop of wonders beyond the wildest of childhood dreams.
+Puzzled, the man tries his luck only to have more random things appear from thin air.
+Chopsticks overfill the room, an all-you-can-eat sushi buffet, designer vases, fun toys, rope, and other things to the mix like a thrift shop of wonders beyond the wildest of dreams.

 3.5 angels/ 5 angels

 Buy it now here: